randomm/whoami/README.md

 I have:

+- worked as an engineering lead
 - worked as a client facing technologist
-- worked as a technical project manager coordinating output of multiple universities
+- worked as a technical project manager coordinating output of multiple universities in an EU funded project
 - worked in concept design
-- worked as an engineering lead
 - worked as a programmer
 - worked as a machine learning data scientist

 (... this is a really long list.
-I have even worked as a janitor, as a cleaner at the local processed meat factory (yikes, I'm so glad I'm nowadays on the path to veganism :), at a local city theatre, I have run my own renovations business etc, luckily now renovations-wise I'm only trying my hand at keeping our 100 years old wooden family house mended.)
+I have even worked as a janitor, as a cleaner at a processed meat factory (yikes, I'm so glad I'm nowadays on the path to veganism :), at a local city theatre, as an audio typist, I have run my own renovations business etc, luckily now the only thing renovations-wise I have to do is trying my hand at keeping our 100 years old wooden family house mended.)

 I am also a trained people manager, have sat in the leadership teams of three companies, been the chairperson of a housing co-operative, taken part in multiple social innovation events as a mentor & judge.